Hanna Marcussen

 Hanna Elise Marcussen (born 4 September 1977) is a Norwegian politician for the Green Party.
-She currently serves as Oslo’s City Commissioner for Urban Development.
+She served as Oslo's City Commissioner for Urban Development from 2015 to 2023.

 Career

 She served as national spokesperson for the Norwegian Green Party in the years 2008–2014.
 She was also elected as a deputy member of Oslo city council in 2011 and 2015.